 Lack of magnesium, calcium, and potassium can also cause leg cramps.
 We need to boost our levels of the previously mentioned minerals by eating foods that contain high amounts of them.
 Also, we can take mineral supplements after consulting with our doctor.

-Diuretics prescribed for hypertension can deplete magnesium, calcium, and potassium in our body.
+Diuretics prescribed for hypertension can deplete magnesium, calcium, and potassium in our bodies.
 And, deficiency in these minerals can cause muscle cramps.

 Lumbar stenosis or compressed nerve in the spine can cause painful muscle cramps in our legs.
 To relieve the symptoms, walk in a slightly flexed position (like when pushing a shopping cart).